Pattani Sundal-Green Peas Sundal

 Sundal

 In South India, if there is one thing Navrathri days will bring to mind is the delicious varieties of sundals made and shared with visitors 9 days of Golu will see different variations and recipes of sundal (gram) served hot..
 They are rich in protein and makes a great evening snack on any day.
 This variety of sundal is one of my favorites my mom used to make this when I was in school and served it when I got back from school.
 And the other specialty of this sundal is it’s so popular in beach, if you have been to Marina beach or the Elliott’s beach in chennai, you’d find this selling fast with some fresh onions and raw mango slivers.
 Ah..
 I still remember those golden days with my friends we used to go to beach to eat this hot sundal.
-If you have similar memories, hope making this or atleast reading this takes you down your memory lane! :grin:
+If you have similar memories, hope making this or atleast reading this takes you down your memory lane! 😀

 Ingredients: